 For the sake of a simplistic example, let’s say you have 3 credit cards that total $10,000 owing on them, and let’s assume that the average interest rate on all 3 cards is 18%.
 If you can arrange a Personal Loan for $10K to pay out the balance on all 3 cards and the interest rate of that loan is lower, you’ll save money on interest as well as reduce your monthly repayments.
 You’ll only have to concern yourself with paying one debt monthly instead of 3, and that repayment will be lower and far more manageable.

-It’s the principal reason why Debt Consolidation Loans are so popular and why finance companies and banks advertise them so heavily.
+It’s the principal reason why consolidation loans in Australia are so popular and why finance companies and banks advertise them so heavily.

 Debt Consolidation Can Change Your Life

 Everything we need and do in the modern world costs money somewhere along the line.
 No one can survive without it.
 That’s why financial problems can create so much stress.
 Money worries can lead to arguments with loved ones, put added pressure on a relationship and even depression.

 While that all sounds like a bit of a downer, there are ways to get your head above water and one of the best tactics to reduce the financial strain on you and your family is through debt consolidation.